 1. Louis C.K.

 For his work on The Chris Rock Show, Louie, and his stand-up specials Live at the Beacon Theater and Oh My God, C.K. has received a Peabody Award and six Primetime Emmy Awards, among other honors.
-He is regarded as one of the top stand up comedians in the world.

 For decades, the tall redhead had been busking in comedy clubs around the country, making a living alongside numerous other stand-ups.
 The famous artist we now know as Louis C.K. was revived with fury about the time he called his four-year-old asshole and imagined his wife giving him the “saddest handjob in America.”